 Alif is an annual bilingual (occasionally trilingual) peer-reviewed journal published by the Department of English and Comparative Literature of the American University in Cairo.
 Its first issue appeared in 1981, and it has been appearing continuously since.
-Each issue revolves around a particular theme and all articles go through a double-blind refereeing process in any of the journal’s three languages: Arabic, English, or French.
+Each issue revolves around a particular theme and all articles go through a rigorous refereeing process in any of the journal’s three languages: Arabic, English, or French.
 Alif’s articles have included scholarship by established and emerging academics alike.
-So while it has published scholarship by such star academics as Edward Said, Michael Wood, Judith Butler, to name a few, Alif equally perceives itself as a knowledge-production hub and several young scholars have received academic training writing their first scholarly article through Alif.
+So while it has published scholarship by such star academics as Edward Said, Michael Wood, Judith Butler, to name a few, Alif equally perceives itself as a knowledge-production hub and several young scholars have received academic training, writing their first scholarly article for Alif.

 Alif receives annual requests to reprint articles that appeared on its pages in several international edited volumes and reference works.
 This attests to the visibility of the journal on the international scholarly map.

-Alif’s rigorous refereeing system and serious scholarship have gained it acknowledgment by a number of prestigious databases including the Modern Language Association (MLA) International Bibliography, JSTOR, Index Islamicus, EBSCO, Project MUSE, and Literature Resource Center (Gale).
+Alif’s refereeing system and serious scholarship have gained it acknowledgment by a number of prestigious databases including the Modern Language Association (MLA) International Bibliography, JSTOR, Index Islamicus, EBSCO, Project MUSE, and Literature Resource Center (Gale).

 Alif welcomes original submissions on literature and cultural studies for its annual thematic